Mast cell activation and histamine can play a role in premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).

 - tinnitus (ringing in the ears)

-The final few symptoms of irritability, insomnia, breast tenderness, and headaches are all typical symptoms of PMS, which makes sense because histamine rises and falls with estrogen.
+Irritability, insomnia, brain fog, breast pain, and headaches are all typical symptoms of PMS, which makes sense because histamine rises and falls with estrogen.
 Histamine is highest just before ovulation and during the luteal phase.

 Is histamine playing a role in your premenstrual mood symptoms?